benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ```
 sudo mkdir -p /var/www/html/nextcloud/data
 ```
-Next, we configure control and permissions of our newly created folder so we can access NC on our webserver.
+Next, we need to configure permissions of our newly created folder so we can access NC on our webserver.
 ```
 sudo chown -R www-data:www-data /var/www/html/nextcloud/
 ```
 ```
 sudo chmod 750 /var/www/html/nextcloud/data
 ```
-Now that we're done, restart the Apache web server and reboot your RPI.
+Now that we're done, restart the Apache web server and reboot your RPi.
 ```
 sudo service apache2 restart
 ```
 ```
 sudo reboot
 ```
-Give your RPI a chance to reboot, then login via SSH again.
+Give your RPi a chance to reboot, then login via SSH again.
 Run `apt-update` and `apt-upgrade` to make sure everything is updated.

-Now, the exciting part.
-Go to your `<ip>` and you should see the Apache default page runnning.
+Go to the `<ip>` URL and you should see the Apache default page runnning.
 Suffix the URL with `/nextcloud/` (Ex. `192.168.1.41/nextcloud`) and you should see the NC login page.

 ## 4. Configure NextCloud

 In order to configure NC, we need to configure the MySQL database.
-Back to the SSH Terminal we go.
+Back to the Terminal we go.
 Change all of the code in `[brackets]` to your own text.

 ```
 sudo mysql